-Shawnee State Athletics Hall of Fame inductee Roger Merb enters his 27th season as the head golf coach in the 2014-15 academic year.
-In addition to his Hall of Fame status at Shawnee State, Merb was also inducted as a member of the Portsmouth High School Hall of Fame during in 2010.
+Shawnee State Athletics Hall of Fame inductee Roger Merb will enter his 28th season at the helm of the golf program at SSU in the 2015-16 academic year.
+In addition to his Hall of Fame status at Shawnee State, Merb was also inducted as a member of the Portsmouth High School Hall of Fame in 2010.
 In total, Merb has been inducted into five Hall of Fame classes during his athletic career as a player and coach.

 In the spring of 1989, Merb began Shawnee State's golf program and has been the coach ever since.
 One of his most memorable seasons on record came during 1997 when the Bears won the Mid-Ohio Conference Championship.
 He was named MOC Coach of the Year during that season.